 The Basic Guard Duty task entailed a serial presentation of replica identification (ID) cards (750 \times 450 pixels) paired with a reference image (300 \times 400 pixels).
 The replica ID cards had eight components or fields in addition to a common background.
 These components were photo, name, date of birth (DOB), date of issue, date of expiration, area access, ID number, bar code and watermark.
 The reference images consisted of color photographs of faces.
 Both the ID photo and reference image were chosen from the Multi-PIE database (Gross, Matthews, Cohn, Kanade, & Baker, 2010).
 This database consists of color photographs (forward facing headshots) of individuals taken at different points in time.
 Therefore, while the ID photo and reference image were of the same individual, the images were not identical (e.g., different hairstyle, different clothes, different lighting).
-Figure 2.9 depicts a sample of the task stimulus.
+Figure 2-9 depicts a sample of the task stimulus.

-Figure 2.9 Screen shot of Guard Duty task (ID card and request for access)
+Figure 2-9.
+Screen Shot of Guard Duty Task (ID Card and Request for Access)

 The task was divided into ten blocks of five minutes each.
 At the beginning of each block, participants were instructed that they were guarding a restricted area that required a particular letter designation on the ID card for access (e.g., area C access required).
 Participants were asked to determine if the individual in the image, paired with the corresponding ID card, should have access to their restricted area.
 Some of the ID cards were valid and some were not (e.g., expiration date passed, incorrect access area, or photos did not match).
 Participants were instructed to press either an "allow" or "deny" button for each image-ID pairing.
 The two-alternative forced-choice response was self-paced with a maximum time limit of 20 s.
 If the participants chose to deny access, they were subsequently asked to provide a reason.
 Reasons for denied access were selected from a numerical list of five options: 1-incorrect access, 2-expired ID, 3-suspicious DOB, 4-face mismatch, 5-no watermark.
 If the participant did not respond within the allotted time, the computer forced a "deny" decision.
-The restricted area (area A-E) assigned at the beginning of each block was randomly chosen without replacement such that all participants, expiration dates were automatically generated at the beginning of the experiment to have a symmetrical distribution around the current date.
+For the Basic Guard Duty task, the restricted area (area A-E) assigned at the beginning of the first block of images remained unchanged through all ten blocks.
+To maintain consistency across participants, expiration dates were automatically generated at the beginning of the experiment to have a symmetrical distribution around the current date.
 This distribution was such that the majority of IDs had expiration dates temporally close to the current date (i.e., in the near future or recent past).